 2. Reorient your dog with a strict schedule

-Stick to schedule time for everything from feeding, walking your dog, toilet time to bedtime.
+Stick to schedule time for everything from feeding, walking your dog, and toilet time to bedtime.
 Keeping a tight schedule helps to reorient your confused dog.

 3. Learn to manage your dog’s anxiety